-- Wait 30 Days To See Whether The Dispute Can Be Resolved Without Arbitration.
-If we haven't been able to resolve your dispute to your satisfaction within 30 days from when we received your Notice of Dispute [PDF, 181KB], you may start arbitration proceedings.
+- Wait 60 Days to See Whether the Dispute Can be Resolved Without Arbitration.
+If we haven't been able to resolve your dispute to your satisfaction within 60 days from when we received your Notice of Dispute (PDF, 181KB), you may start arbitration proceedings.
 Please be sure to retain a copy of any written settlement offers that we make, but note that the amount of any settlement offer that you or we make must not be shown to the arbitrator until after the arbitrator has resolved the merits of your claim.

-- Complete A Demand For Arbitration.
+- Complete a Demand for Arbitration.
 You can begin the arbitration by submitting a Demand for Arbitration, which is a statement containing basic information about the dispute: (a) the names, addresses and phone numbers of the parties involved (you and AT&T, in most cases); (b) a description of the dispute; (c) and a short statement of the relief you are seeking.
-The AAA provides a Demand for Arbitration form [PDF] on its website.
-(There is a separate form for California residents [PDF], also available on the AAA's website.)
-As an alternative, you may download an Arbitration Initiation Form [PDF, 185KB] that we created for our customers.
+The AAA provides a Demand for Arbitration form (PDF, 77KB) on its website.
+As an alternative, you may download an Arbitration Initiation Form (PDF, 185KB) that we created for our customers.
 You don't have to use this form, but it includes spaces for all the necessary information.

-- Send Us A Copy of Your Demand for Arbitration.
-Complete the Demand for Arbitration and make at least four (4) copies.
+- Send Us a Copy of Your Demand for Arbitration.
+Complete the Demand for Arbitration and make at least three copies.
 Keep one copy for your records.
-Send one copy to us at General Counsel, AT&T Mobility LLC, 1025 Lenox Park Blvd., Atlanta, GA 30319.
+Send one copy to us at Manager - Dispute Resolution and Arbitration, AT&T, 1025 Lenox Park Blvd., Atlanta, GA 30319.

-- Appointment Of Arbitrator.
-If no claim in the arbitration exceeds $75,000, the AAA will appoint an arbitrator and notify us both of that arbitrator's name and qualifications.
+- Appointment of Arbitrator.
+The AAA then will appoint an arbitrator and notify us both of that arbitrator's name and qualifications.
 The AAA requires all arbitrators to check for any past or present relationships with the parties, potential witnesses, and the parties' attorneys.
 If the arbitrator has any such relationship, the AAA will tell both you and us.
-If either you or we object to the AAA's choice of arbitrator, we'll have seven days to inform the AAA.
-Note that all arbitrators must swear an oath for each case promising to be impartial and to abide by the AAA's Code of Ethics for Arbitrators in Commercial Disputes [PDF].
+The parties then will have seven days to inform the AAA of any objection to the AAA's choice of arbitrator.
+Note that all arbitrators must swear an oath for each case promising to be impartial and to abide by the AAA's Code of Ethics for Arbitrators in Commercial Disputes (PDF, 562KB).
 A copy of that Code may be obtained from the AAA's website.

 - Arbitrator's Decision.
-Within 14 days from the conclusion of the in-person or telephone hearing or from the submission of all written evidence to the arbitrator if you chose a desk arbitration, the arbitrator will render a written decision.
+Within 14 days from the conclusion of the in-person or telephone hearing or from the submission of all written evidence to the arbitrator if a desk arbitration is chosen, the arbitrator will render a written decision.
 That decision will include the essential findings and conclusions upon which the arbitrator based his or her award.